DeVisE: Behavioral Testing of Medical Large Language Models: Results

-In contrast, gender and race show smaller average effects, but still impact predictions near decision boundaries, as evidenced by flip rates reaching up to 6\% in ZS models.
-While most model comparisons for gender and race are significant, exceptions include gender in obllm(ZS) and the ``Other/Unknown'' race category in llama3(ZS).
+Gender and race effects are smaller on average but still affect boundary decisions, with flip rates \texttt{Flips(\%)} up to 23\%.
+Although most demographic comparisons are statistically significant, ``Older adults'' age for several models, and ``White'' for \deepseek, and ``Other/Unknown'', ``Black'' and ``Asian and Pacific'' races for \gptoss, do not differ significantly from the remaining demographic groups.

-Model-wise, dsR1(ZS) exhibits the most stable behavior, with the lowest $\Delta \mathbb{E}_{\text{LOS}}$ and minimal flips.
-Conversely, obllm(ZS) and phi4(ZS) display larger shifts for race and gender, respectively.
-Notably, race effects tend to be larger than gender effects, and all models predict shorter LOS for female and Black patients compared to other groups.
-These disparities mirror known societal biases and raise important concerns about fairness in medical LLMs.
+Across models, \deepseek and \qwen remain the most robust models, showing the lowest $\Delta \mathbb{E}(y_i^\text{los}|\cdot)$ and smaller flip rates.
+In contrast, \phiF and \gptoss produce the largest shifts for race and gender.
+Race-related effects are slightly larger on average than gender effects, and when significant, most models predict shorter LoS for female, Asian and Pacific, and White patients, and longer LoS for Black patients, aligning with known healthcare disparities~\citep{Macias-Konstantopoulos2023-xi}.

-In the FT setting, models are much less responsive to demographic changes: $\Delta \mathbb{E}_{\text{LOS}}$ is near zero, and no flips are observed (Fig.~\ref{fig:ht_bias_FT}).
-This suggests that task-specific fine-tuning may inadvertently suppress meaningful demographic sensitivity, whether beneficial or harmful, and highlights the need for fairness-aware training objectives.